 Fibromyalgia can certainly be debilitating.
 A client once reported to our attorney that she could no longer tolerate being hugged by her grandchildren because it was just too painful to be touched.
 Another stated she could not sit through her son’s football games and missed most of his high school season.
 This pain syndrome takes an emotional toll as it limits a person’s ability to engage in day to day life.

 In order to allege any medical problem as a disability, a person who makes a claim for Social Security Disability or Supplemental Security Income claim must have a “medically determinable impairment”.
-This means that a person cannot self-diagnose Fibromyalgia based on pain issues.
+This means that a person cannot self-diagnose Fibromyalgia based on chronic pain issues.
 A medical professional must be involved to conduct physical exams and make a diagnosis.

 For the purposes of Social Security, in order to consider fibromyalgia a “medically determinable impairment”, the 1990 or 2010 criteria for diagnosing fibromyalgia by the American College of Rheumatology must be met.
 Your medical records must show that you meet one of the two tests.
 The criteria for each test are as follows:

 *1990 ACR Criteria for the Classification of Fibromyalgia: